 What is Sleep Apnea?
-Understanding the Silent Intruder Disrupting Your Sleep
+The Silent Intruder Disrupting Your Sleep

 If you ask someone what is sleep apnea, it’s likely they will tell you that it is very loud and annoying snoring.